Catalog Description

 • Projects

 • Example: A portfolio of photographs presented as a digital slide show will be evaluated for photographic technique, composition, presentation, proper software utilization, visual communication and cohesiveness.
-The components of the grade and their weight will be provided to the students as part of a grading rubric.

 • Reports

 • Example: Students create a summary report evaluating all photographs submitted for the final portfolio for technical execution and aesthetic interest.
 An outline of expected points to be covered will be included in a rubric provided to students.
+Evaluation will be based on inclusion of exposure and equipment data and a thorough self-reflection of successes and areas of improvement.

 • Skill Demonstrations